How to Master Narrative Writing in a Single Week

 And, needless to say, have your students change their names to protect the innocent!

-Students will need to decide who the characters in their story are and what point of view they will tell the story.
+Students must decide who the characters in their story are and what point of view they will tell the story.
 Will it be told from the first person POV, from the main character’s perspective, or from the omniscient third-person viewpoint?
-Can students sketch quick character bios to help them later in the writing process?
+Can students sketch quick character bios to help them later in writing?

 How about the setting?
 Where does the action take place?
 Will the story be static, or will locations change throughout the story?